swinterbourne/riboviz-work/open-science-projects.md

 Finally, working on collaborative open science projects is fun.
 At Edinburgh, we are lucky to have excellent students who are eager to go from programming novices to making substantial contributions to an open-source scientific project, within only a few months.
+They can write excellent project reports and earn first-class grades.
+It's satisfying to see them learn hard skills and to grow in confidence as scientists and coders.
 I am amazed at what our students accomplish when treated as colleagues and given structured support to succeed.

 # PI's top takeaways